Shift-left accessibility testing

 Axe DevTools for Dev and QA teams, Axe Auditor at Release Candidate for Accessibility Testers and Axe Monitor in production for Accessibility Leadership

 Organizations rely on Deque to help them shift left through a variety of approaches.
-The most important approach is to ensure Development teams are on board.
+The most important approach is to ensure development teams are on board.
 Axe DevTools, strategic consulting or coaching and training are great places to start.

 Some organizations believe that accessibility testing takes too much time and expertise to shift left onto Development teams.
 These organizations should start an axe DevTools free trial to see just how easy it actually is to make a huge difference – while minimizing the impact on development velocity.